Head of Engagement

 The Youth Support Coordinator also case manages students at risk and implements targeted intervention programs.

 Chappy Ben has put together a list of shops and agencies to assist our Sunnybank SHS families in times of need.
+He can be reached in his office in block 2.

 If you would like to make an appointment with any of our support team please contact us.